Lewes Lewknor: Family

 Sometime before 1588, while in the Spanish Netherlands, Lewknor married Beatrice de Rota.
 The couple had two sons, William, and Thomas (1587-1645) as well as a daughter, Beatrice.
 William was named in the Selsey lease of 1597 and in 1606 he was in Angers consorting with the Jesuits.
 His wife, Beatrice de Rota, died from smallpox in March 1605 and Lewes quickly married Katherine Argall (née Bocking), the widow of his cousin Sir Thomas Argall, but Katherine also died from the smallpox within six months of the marriage.
 He finally married Mary Blount, daughter of Sir Richard Blount of Dedisham and in 1624 the couple were 'justly suspected to be popish recusants'.

 In May 1624 Lewknor spent sometime incarcerated in the Tower of London for ordering a ship for the Spanish ambassador without authorisation.

-Following the funeral of James I, Lewknor was accused by the Venetian ambassador, Zuane Pesaro of deliberately excluding him from the funeral.
-Lewkenor pleaded ill health but he still spent some time in the Marshalsea and was suspended from his office.
+Following the funeral of James I, Lewknor was accused by the Venetian ambassador, Zuane Pesaro, of deliberately excluding him from the funeral.
+Lewknor pleaded ill health but he still spent some time in the Marshalsea and was suspended from his office.
 He suffered seven months of house arrest until the Venetian relented and he was restored to his post.
 Lewknor and his wife were twice more accused of being recusants at the Middlesex sessions.

 Lewknor's last official engagement was on Sunday 29 November 1626, when Charles I dispatched him to attend François de Bassompierre: "Lucnar came to bring me a very rich present from the king, of four diamonds set in a lozenge, and a great stone at the end; and the same evening sent again to fetch me to hear an excellent English play".

 Lewes Lewknor died on 11 March 1627 and his post of Master of the Ceremonies reverted to his assistant John Finet.

 Lewknor's son Thomas survived him, but having become a Jesuit priest he died childless in 1645.